 Why This Work Matters

 One in three Californians lives in or near poverty.
-Because Californians with low incomes face the biggest health burden and the greatest barriers to care, our priority is to make sure this group has access to high-quality care.
+Because Californians with low incomes face the biggest health burden and the greatest barriers to care, our priority is to make sure they have access to high-quality care.

 Income, however, is not the only factor that limits access to health care in California.
-Too many Californians face structural barriers to care based on the color of their skin, their ethnic background, or the language they speak.
-Like the nation as a whole, California has long maintained policies, practices, and norms that give preferential treatment at the expense of Black, Latino/x, Asian, Pacific Islander, and Indigenous people.
-Health care is just one of many systems — including housing, education, and employment — that perpetuate this structural racism and engender stark inequities in care and outcomes.
+Too many Californians face structural barriers to care based on factors like the color of their skin, their ethnic background, where they live, or the language they speak.
+Like the nation as a whole, California has long maintained policies, practices, and norms that are biased against people of color.
+Health care is just one of many systems —including housing, education, and employment —that perpetuate this structural racism and engender stark inequities in care and outcomes.